reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 }
 ```

-In between the messages we change the thread name to test the log output.
+In between the messages we change the thread name to test the log output with thread names of different lengths.

 ## Configuring the Logging Format with Logback

-Now that we can create log output, we can configure logback with the desired logging format.
-The configuration is made
+Now that we can create log output with all the information we need, we can configure logback with the desired logging format.
-in the file `logback.xml`:
+The configuration is located in the file `logback.xml`:

 ```xml
 <configuration>